 But what, exactly, is this panel?
 Who sits on it?
 How does it work?

 Medical review panels may differ slightly from state to state.
-In Indiana, this panel consists of an attorney and three healthcare providers who take an oath to impartially review medical evidence and decide whether medical malpractice occurred.
+In Indiana, these panels consist of an attorney and three healthcare providers who take an oath to impartially review medical evidence and decide whether medical malpractice occurred.

 Each step of the process is on a tight schedule, so it is in your best interest to have a medical malpractice attorney on your side.